 But make sure to read the packaging before buying a box.
 Check for high sugar values that can contribute to gestational diabetes.

-Even if the sugar values seem to be low, watch out for sneaky sugar substitute in the form of additives, especially saccharin.
-Saccharin can cause bladder malfunction in your baby.
+Even if the sugar values seem to be low, watch out for sneaky sugar substitutes in the form of additives, especially saccharin.
+Saccharin can cause bladder malfunction in your baby, making cereals high in sugar among the foods to avoid during pregnancy.

 When you're short on time, throwing a frozen pre-made bought from the supermarket seems like the easiest option.

-But for your health’s sake, avoid eating these meals for the duration of your pregnancy.
+But for your health's sake, include this on your list of foods to avoid during pregnancy.
 They are usually high in monosodium glutamate (MSG) to retain their flavour.
-MSG can lead to unpleasant headaches, nausea, and dizziness – not what you need while pregnant!
+MSG can lead to unpleasant headaches, nausea, and dizziness - not what you need while pregnant!

 Herbal teas might seem like a good idea to indulge in while pregnant.
-But certain herbs can contribute towards preterm labour, or at worse, miscarriage.
+But certain herbs can contribute toward preterm labour, or at worse, miscarriage.
+This makes them among the drinks to avoid during pregnancy.

 Avoid drinking teas with herbs like Wormwood and Saw Palmetto.
 Despite the claimed ability to increase energy levels, these haven't been tested.
 Speak with your doctor if you feel more tired than usual and have concerns.